UCSF-TI/tipcc-web/howto/find-files.md

 ### Find large files of a certain type

-To find all FASTQ and SAM files larger than 50 MiB in your home directory, do
+To find all FASTQ and SAM files larger than 50,000 KiB (~= 48.8 MiB) in your home directory, do
 ```sh
 find ~ -type f -name '*.fastq' -o -name '*.fq' -o -name '*.sam' -size +50000k
 ```